heydido/ReviewsFromFlipkart/README.md

-# EComReviewsScrapping
+# ReviewsFromFlipkart
-A Python project to scrape reviews of a product from Flipkart/Amazon.
+A Python project to scrape reviews of a product from Flipkart.